chbeu/chbeu.github.io/content/post/_posts_wordpress/2020-08-10-ill-be-guiding-a-virtual-session-of-wimir-workshop-2020.md

   - teaching
   - WiMIR
 ---
-I am happy to announce that I will be guiding one of the nine virtual sessions of the <a href="https://wimir.wordpress.com" rel="noopener noreferrer" target="_blank">WiMIR workshop 2020</a> at <a href="https://ismir.github.io/ISMIR2020/" rel="noopener noreferrer" target="_blank">vISMIR2020</a>.
+I am happy to announce that I will be guiding one of the nine virtual sessions of the [WiMIR workshop 2020](https://wimir.wordpress.com) at [ISMIR 2020](https://ismir.github.io/ISMIR2020/).
 The title of my session is: _The **best ever** recommendation & For who?
 And how do you know that?_

 I am very much looking forward to it.

 Registration information will be announced soon.
-Follow <a href="https://twitter.com/Women_MIR?s=20" rel="noopener noreferrer" target="_blank">@Women_MIR</a> to not miss any news.
+Follow [@Women_MIR](https://twitter.com/Women_MIR) to not miss any news.

 {{< tweet user="Women_MIR" id="1291735328118771714" >}}